linnarsson-lab/loom-viewer/README.md

 ### Using the `loompy` Python package

-1. Start a Jupyter Notebook
+1. Start a Jupyter Notebook, in your terminal:

 ```python
 jupyter notebook